 Automated fail-over Routing

-In case of emergency (ex. internet or power outage), disaster recovery option will protect the communications flow.
+In case of an emergency (ex. internet or power outage), the disaster recovery option will protect the communications flow.
 If the main communication channels are down, they could be redirected automatically.
 The incoming calls will be routed to other secure locations like mobile devices or home phone lines

 International Toll Fraud prevention

-International toll fraud prevention is offered by most trusted SIP Trunking providers.
+International toll fraud prevention is offered by most of the trusted SIP Trunking providers.
 Suspicious activity and call patterns can be recognized and acted upon.
 In such cases, international call communication will be suspended to avoid the negative financial effects of fraudulent attacks.

 SIP Trunk Monitoring